rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 Some groups such as EA Oxford and Brown EA also run In-Depth Fellowships for members who have completed an Intro Fellowship or have done an equivalent amount of reading on their own.
 If you're interested in running an In-Depth Fellowship with your group, we recommend participating in an online In-Depth Fellowship run by another group first.
 These are sometimes advertised to group organisers.

 ## Book clubs and other reading groups
 Several groups have found that book clubs encourage members to read high-quality EA content and have regular meetups.
 Members usually sign up to join the book club for a particular EA book or a series of articles on a specific topic.
-Organisers assign weekly readings (usually 1 article or 1-2 chapters of a book) and everyone meet to discuss the content.
+Organisers assign weekly readings (usually one or two articles or chapters of a book) and the group meets regularly to discuss the content.

 * “The Precipice” by Toby Ord has been the most popular book club choice recently.
-* “Doing Good Better” by Will MacAskill is also commonly used for a book club targeted at newer members.
+* “Doing Good Better” by Will MacAskill is also commonly used for book clubs targeted at newer members.
 * Several groups run reading groups based on an interest area, such as AI Safety reading group.
 You can find some <a target="_blank" href="https://docs.google.com/document/d/1hAT_glJ-71QOZ2I8zN8LQO8M9Afw1-60FECnf5rG76o/edit">reading lists on the EA Resource Hub</a>.

 ## Engagement through action
 Asking people to help out can increase engagement.
 Things you can ask newer members to do:

 * Give a talk on a topic that interests them.
 A low-pressure way to do this is to run a “lightning talk” event where several members give short talks and answer questions.
-* Join the committee if your group has one or attend planning meetings.
+* Ask them to help plan by inviting them to attend planning meetings or join the committee.
 * Take roles organising specific events or projects.
-Tasks which encourage learning about EA topics further could be particularly helpful for new members, such as writing event descriptions on different discussion topics.
+Tasks which encourage learning about EA topics further may be particularly helpful for new members, such as writing event descriptions on different discussion topics.
-* Reach out other groups for collaborative events (if the member has appropriate skills and knowledge)
+* Reach out other groups to offer collaborative events (if the member has appropriate skills and knowledge)
 * Act as a mentor or organiser of an introductory fellowship (if the member has appropriate knowledge and communication skills)
 * Produce content for social media.
 One task could be finding, reading, and summarising relevant articles.
 * Produce blog posts for the groups’ website.